PrebenSorli/bmat/README.md

 # bmat
-Some lecture notes from bmat.
+Some lecture notes for bmat.
 Use the main.tex file to compile the desired notes.